-6.1 The Regulations have the aims of maintaining and improving animal welfare standards.
-However, there are other safeguarding considerations arising from licensable activities, in particular around the protection of children and vulnerable persons and the Licensing Authority must consider these in light of the Children Act 2004 and the Care Act 2004.
+6.2 The Animal Welfare Regulations have the aims of maintaining and improving animal welfare standards.
+However, there are other safeguarding considerations arising from licensable activities, in particular around the protection of children and vulnerable persons and the Licensing Authority must consider these in light of the Children Act 2004 and the Care Act 2014.

-- 6.2 The Licensing Authority is aware that some licensable activities may involve unsupervised contact with children and/or vulnerable persons (e.g. the tuition of a young person provided at a Riding Establishment or entertaining at a children's party with an exhibition of animals). - 6.3 The Licensing Authority expects applicants and licence holders whose activities involve contact with children or vulnerable persons to: - Have a written safeguarding policy and provide training for staff; and - Have a procedure for vetting staff who have unsupervised contact with young/vulnerable persons.
+6.3 The Licensing Authority is aware that some licensable activities may involve unsupervised contact with children and/or vulnerable persons (e.g. the tuition of a young person provided at a Riding Establishment or entertaining at a children's party with an exhibition of animals).

+6.4 The Licensing Authority expects applicants and licence holders whose activities involve contact with children or vulnerable persons to:

+- Have a written safeguarding policy and provide training for staff; and - Have a procedure for vetting staff who have unsupervised contact with young/vulnerable persons.

-7. Relevance of convictions
+6. Relevance of convictions

-- 7.1 In all cases, the Licensing Authority will consider the convictions or behaviour in question and what weight should be attached to it in relation to the applicant's suitability to hold the licence applied for.
-Every case will be determined on its own merits but in light of these guidelines. - 7.2 The Licensing Authority will not normally grant a licence to a person with one (or more) convictions for any offence that is related to animal cruelty or suffering.
-The primary purpose of the Regulations enforced by the Licensing Authority is to ensure the welfare of animals and as such, these types of offences are highly relevant. - 7.3 In addition, the Licensing Authority has wider obligations to prevent crime and disorder and safeguard both children and vulnerable adults.
-As a result, the Licensing Authority will not normally grant a licence to a person with one (or more) convictions for any of the following offences: - Offences involving violence. - Possession of a weapon. - Sex and indecency offences. - Offences involving dishonesty. - Offences involving drugs. - 7.4 Any offences or behaviour not expressly covered by this Policy may still be considered by virtue of any other Guidance, Policies and Strategies outlined in Section 2 above. - 7.5 The Licensing Authority must ensure that licence holders remain suitable to retain their licence, therefore licence holders must notify the Licensing Authority in writing within 5 working days if any of the following occurs (in relation to the types of offences outlined above): - They have any type of licence suspended or revoked. - Are arrested (whether or not charged with an offence).
+6.1 In all cases, the Licensing Authority will consider the convictions or behaviour in question and what weight should be attached to it in relation to the applicant's suitability to hold the licence applied for.
+Every case will be determined on its own merits but in light of these guidelines.

+7.2 The Licensing Authority will not normally grant a licence to a person with one (or more) convictions for any offence that is related to animal cruelty or suffering.
+The primary purpose of the Regulations enforced by the Licensing Authority is to ensure the welfare of animals and as such, these types of offences are highly relevant.

-- Are charged with a criminal offence.
+7.3 In addition, the Licensing Authority has wider obligations to prevent crime and disorder and safeguard both children and vulnerable adults.
+As a result, the Licensing Authority will not normally grant a licence to a person with one (or more) convictions for any of the following offences:

+- Offences involving violence.

-- Are convicted of a criminal offence.
+- Possession of a weapon.

+- Sex and indecency offences.

+- Offences involving dishonesty.

+- Offences involving drugs.

+7.4 Any offences or behaviour not expressly covered by this Policy may still be considered by virtue of any other Guidance, Policies and Strategies outlined in Section 2 above.

+7.5 The Licensing Authority must ensure that licence holders remain suitable to retain their licence, therefore licence holders must notify the Licensing Authority in writing within 5 working days if any of the following occurs (in relation to the types of offences outlined above):

-- Any pending charges, to include any notices of intended prosecution.
+- They have any type of licence suspended or revoked; - Are arrested (whether or not charged with an offence); - Are charged with a criminal offence; - Are convicted of a criminal offence' - Receive any caution or warning; - Allegations are made of involvement in criminal activity; or - Any pending charges, to include any notices of intended prosecution.